squidmellon/portfolio-optimization-factor-analysis/docs/methodology.md

 Monthly holding-period return was calculated as the percentage change in adjusted closing price.
 The factor-regression data are expressed in percentage points.

 ## Descriptive analysis
 The portfolio version reports mean monthly return, sample monthly standard deviation, skewness, excess kurtosis, and Jarque-Bera normality-test p-values.
-The original report's standard-deviation row was corrected because it referenced standard errors.

 ## Portfolio optimization
 A sample covariance matrix was estimated from monthly returns.
 Excel Solver was used to: